 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
-As of June 30, 2013, we had 37,437,011 shares of common stock outstanding, all of which is eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
-In addition, 4,370,000 shares of our common stock issued in July 2013 in a public offering will be freely tradeable, subject to a lock-up described below with respect to our affiliates.
+As of September 30, 2013, we had 43,039,269 shares of common stock outstanding, all of which is eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
 Sales of stock by our stockholders could have a material adverse effect on the trading price of our common stock.